Sengkang: Road network

 Sengkang is connected to many parts of Singapore through its road network.
 The Tampines Expressway (TPE) links Sengkang Town up with Singapore's expressway network.
 The Kallang–Paya Lebar Expressway, which provides a direct route to the city area via TPE, was completed in late 2008.
 New roads were built in the early 2000s to ease traffic congestion on Punggol Road.
 Buangkok Green and Buangkok Drive were completed in the second half of 1999.
 They shorten the drive from the Central Expressway near Ang Mo Kio Avenue 5 to Punggol Road.
 The first part of a S$23 million project to make Sengkang town less congested was opened on 7 April 2001.
 The completed work involved an extension to Sengkang East Road, which runs from Compassvale Street to Tampines Expressway (TPE), and a slip road to the TPE in the direction of the Seletar and Central Expressways.
 The second part of the project involved the completion of the Sengkang East Road and Sengkang East Drive Flyovers.
 The Sengkang East Road and Sengkang East Drive Flyovers were officially opened on 16 May 2004, making it easier for residents of Sengkang and Punggol new towns in the north-east to travel to other parts of Singapore.
 Extensions had been made to Sengkang West Avenue and Sengkang West Way to connect to the future Sengkang West Industrial Park.

 Major roads that run within the boundaries of Sengkang Planning Area include Sengkang East Drive, Sengkang East Avenue, Sengkang East Road, Sengkang East Way, Sengkang West Avenue, Sengkang West Road, Sengkang West Way and Jalan Kayu.

 Sengkang Town Centre

 There are four major building complexes within the Sengkang Town Centre.

 Compass Heights

 Compass Heights is a private condominium complex that is integrated with public transportation facilities in its surroundings.

-Sengkang Interchange

-Sengkang Interchange, located in the centre of the town, consists of the Sengkang Bus Interchange and the Sengkang MRT/LRT station.